AGC is a closed-loop feedback circuit which helps to maintain a constant output, irrespective of the input variations.

 In any closed-loop feedback system, there will be a relationship between the input signal and the actual output signal.
 If the input-output signal relationship is linear, then output increases linearly with input and vice-versa.
 If the input variations are reflecting on the output signals in a non-linear manner, they belong to a non-linear closed-loop system.
 Regardless of the input-output relationship, AGC helps to maintain a desired constant output in the system.

 Once again, let’s use a radio receiver as an example.
 An amplifier receiving the input I1 gives an output O1, and shares a linear relationship with the input.
-Let the output O1 be greater than the reference signal shown in Figure 1, leaving the error to be negative.
+Let the output O1 be greater than the reference signal, leaving the error to be negative.
 When the error is negative, the gain is reduced to regulate the output to a predefined constant value.
 For the output O2 corresponding to input I2, the error becomes positive and the gain is increased to maintain the constant output.
 AGC keeps the output constant by controlling the gain according to the input variations.

 AGC is mainly applied in communication systems where there is a frequent need for varying gains.
 The basic elements of AGC are a detector, a summing circuit for error calculation, a stable reference signal, and a gain controller element.
 Usually, the gain controller elements used are Variable Gain Amplifiers ❲VGA❳ which control the gain through electronic means.
 The VGA offers controllable gain with wide frequency operations ranging from kiloHertz to megaHertz.